SU4508 : Netley Abbey

 The Abbey, from which the village got its name, originated when a colony of monks of the Cistercian Order crossed Southampton Water from Beaulieu to establish a new religious house at Netley in 1239.

-Monastic life continued for three centuries at the Abbey, until its dissolution by Henry V111 in 1536.
+Monastic life continued for three centuries at the Abbey, until its dissolution by Henry VIII in 1536.

-Henry V111 granted the site of the Abbey to William Paulet, who converted it into a private residence destroying a lot of the original Abbey structure in the process.
+Henry VIII granted the site of the Abbey to William Paulet, who converted it into a private residence destroying a lot of the original Abbey structure in the process.

 Around 1700 a new owner, William Seymour, second Earl of Hertford, demolished and sold a lot of the stone fabric of the Abbey as building material, leaving the ruin we have today.
 Some of this stone was used to re-build St. Mary's Church in Southampton